ml4wifi-devs/mapc-optimal/docs/index.rst

    nodes in the network.
 -  **Modulation and coding scheme (MCS) selection**: Select the optimal MCS for each transmission.
--  **Transmission power selection**: Set the appropriate transmit power to maximize network performance.
+-  **Transmission power selection**: Set the appropriate transmission power to maximize network performance.
 -  **Versatile network configuration**: Define network settings by specifying network nodes, available MCSs, and transmission power levels.